latenitecoding/latenitecoding.github.io/content/_exercises/on_call_team.md

    - Given some jth service, you can determine whether that service has been selected by computing the bitwise AND of the mask and \\(2^j\\).
 If the result is greater than 0, then the jth service has been selected.
 See [Bitwise AND](@/_tricks/bitwise_ops.md#bitwise-and).

+     ```java
+     for (int mask = 1; mask < (1 << m); mask++) {
+         if ((mask & (1 << j)) > 0) {
+            // the jth service is in the selection
+         }
+     }
+     ```

 2. For each selected service, iterate over the engineers that are assignable to that service.
-Compute the total number of engineers that can be assigned to at least one of the selected services by computing the size of the union across engineers that can be assigned to the selected services.
+Compute the total number of engineers that can be assigned to at least one of the selected services.
 This is the _number of assignable engineers_.
-See [Fast Union Size](@/_tricks/set_ops.md#fast-union-size).

-   - You can improve the performance of this step by assigning each engineer to each service that they can support when the engineers are first processed.
+   - To assist with this step, you can assign each engineer to each service they can support when the engineers are first processed.
 Thus, the engineers that are assignable to each service will already be known when this step is reached.
-This improves the performance of computing the union by limiting our scope to only those engineers that are known to be within the union.
+This also improves the performance of computing the union of assignable engineers by limiting our scope to only those engineers that are known to be within the union.
 The following snippet can be used to assign engineers to their respective services.
 Note that an array is used instead of an `ArrayList` or `HashSet`.
 See [Generics](@/_languages/java.md#generics).

      ```java
      int[] sizes = new int[m];